n0924/SimpleCalculator/README.md

 <br>

-This is a simple calculator app
+This is a simple calculator app.
+Right now only addition can be performed.